 Fundamentals of Data Synchronization

+Installations of DDMS can share data with each other using the data synchronization feature.
+No connection to the Internet or other network is required.
+Data is exchanged by the sharing of data files between installations.
+These data files can be distributed on a compact disk, a flash drive, or any other kind of data media.
+Each installation can produce a data file that contains all records that were created or updated on that installation.
+Any other installation that imports this data file will then contain these same records.

 Each installation of DDMS tracks all of its transactions, which can then be sent to other installations using the synchronization feature.
 Examples of tracked transactions include data entry through the web interface, excel imports, and synchronization data imported from other installations.
 Each transaction record is a self-contained unit, containing all information required to duplicate itself on other computers.
 Since records are created locally when importing transaction data from other installation, multiple updates can be easily combined into a single export file.
-For example, if computer A exports data to computer B, and computer B then exports its data to computer C, C will get the data of both A and B.Master and Slave Installations All DDMS installations fall into one of two categories: master or slave.
+For example, if computer A exports data to computer B, and computer B then exports its data to computer C, C will get the data of both A and B.

+For example: A village exists within a district, which exists within a province, which exists within a country.
+The village installation exports its data to the district installation.
+The district installation contains its data plus the data from the village.
+The district then exports its data to the province installation.
+The province installation now contains its data plus the data from the district and the village, even thought the province did not import the data file from the village.
+The data from the village was contained within the export file from the district.
+Likewise when the province installation exports its data to the country installation, the country installation will contain all of the data from the province, district, and village.
+Any installation that the country installation exports its data to will also contain the data from the village, district, and province.
+Eventually, data from each installation will migrate to every other installation in the country.

+Master and Slave Installations All DDMS installations fall into one of two categories: master or slave.
 In order to avoid unrecoverable synchronization conflicts, certain actions, such as modification of the Geo Hierarchy, are permitted only on master installations.
 Additionally, data cannot be shared between two master installations, so it is critical that each deployment contains only one master.
+No more than one master installation may exist within any given country.
+Otherwise, non-recoverable errors can occur during the synchronization process.
+Such errors will permanently prevent an installation from participating in synchronization again.

+Export Sequence Numbers and Site Masters

+Data Export

+Data Import

+Synch Resolving Control Flow

+Modify any Type of object what so ever – describe ramifications.

 Basic CRUD operations

 The synchronization resolver allows the user to view, create, and delete data in the system.
 These three operations enable the resolution of any conflicts raised during synchronization.
 However, since the synchronization resolver directly modifies objects in the database, it presents views of the database model, which differ from views seen through the web interface.
 As such, the resolver requires users with a high degree of technical proficiency and familiarity with DDMS.